SaaS SEO

 💡 Want the full list?
 Check out our SaaS link building guide here.

 This step is critical, because if you don’t have a strong foundation to build upon, then you won’t be able to scale your SaaS SEO channel.
-Alongside improving on page SEO and pff page SEO, you need to work with a Technical SEO expert and get your website into serious shape.
+Alongside improving on-page SEO and off-page SEO, you need to work with a Technical SEO expert and get your website into serious shape.

 A few things you can do are:

-• Performan a cannibalisation audit to find what content is competing with each other with the same search intent and thus hindering their ability to effectively rank in top positions.
+• Perform a cannibalization audit to find what content is competing with each other with the same search intent and thus hindering their ability to effectively rank in top positions.

 💡 Lucky for you we’ve put together a technical SEO guide for you to get this job done.
 Take a look at it here.

-Once you’ve hit this, it’s then about ramping up.
-This said, do understand that on average with every SEO action there is a 3-month lag to it impacting—so keep this in mind when measuring your SaaS SEO channel’s ROI
+This said, do understand that on average with every SEO action, there is a 3-month lag to it impacting—so keep this in mind when measuring your SaaS SEO channel’s ROI

 💡 You can learn more in our guide here.

-Well, there’s a few steps to get started—but in reality there are many more things that you need to do.
+Well, there are a few steps to get started—but in reality, there are many more things that you need to do.
 So below we’ve put together 7 SaaS Growth Tactics you can start considering today.

 We’re working with some of the biggest names in SaaS to drive serious growth through SEO, and we’re going to let some secrets out of the bag.